opentraveldata/geobases/README.rst

  $ git checkout 3000
  $ python3 setup.py install --user

-You can also install the package for Python 3:
+You can also install the package for Python 3 from `PyPI <https://crate.io/packages/GeoBases3K>`_:

 .. code-block:: bash